parkermccurley/resume/README.md

 *May 2017 - Present*

-Decent is designed to lower the barrier to entry of cryptocurrency.
-Our mission is to provide content and software for the masses to ensure any interested party can leverage the power of blockchain technology safely and securely.
+decent is a blockchain technology firm founded by expert software engineers building the future through smart contracts, decentralized applications, and digital currencies.

 #### DXY Solutions, LLC - Software Engineer

-*Jan 2017 - Present*
+*Jan 2017 - October 2017*

 DXY's art is to turn an idea into an amazing product.
 My role in that process as an engineer is to gain an intimate understanding of a client's industry, goal, and requirements, both technical and business-oriented.
 I then leverage that understanding to **architect** a bespoke software solution, making decisions in all stages of the early software lifecycle.
 I have also been tasked with **solving highly technical problems** for existing businesses.